Ship Car To The Virgin Islands

 - Passport.

-Shipping Container - If you need more than just a vehicle shipped, containerized shipping to the Virgin Islands is your best option.
-With a shipping container, you can often transport a vehicle as well as other household goods or cargo that you’ll need during your time on the islands.
+Shipping Container—If you need to ship more than a vehicle, containerized shipping to the Virgin Islands is your best option.
+With a shipping container, you can often transport a car and other household goods or cargo you’ll need during your time on the islands.

 Virgin Islands Auto Transport Resources.

-Bureau of Motor Vehicles - The Virgin Islands Bureau of Motor Vehicles website has information about parking, licensing, driving, permits, registration and everything you’ll need to know about operating a vehicle on the islands.
+Bureau of Motor Vehicles— The Virgin Islands Bureau of Motor Vehicles website has information about parking, licensing, driving, permits, registration, and everything else you’ll need to know about operating a vehicle.

 Customs Clearance - Information on what you’ll need to do to clear customs through the U.S. before traveling or moving to the Virgin Islands.